We, for one, welcome our new algorithm overlords.

 There isn’t just one algorithm

 You may have noticed that we’ve been talking about algorithms, not an algorithm.
 That’s because it’s a common misconception that Instagram employs just one algorithm.
-Instagram uses multiple algorithms.
+Each part of Instagram uses its algorithm.

 Don’t believe us?
 Well, don’t take our word for it.
 Check out what Instagram has to say on the matter.